 If you have a Mac, read this article.

-Encryption is the process of encoding a message or information (here: the data in SD card) in such a way that only authorized parties can access it and those who are not authorized cannot.
+Encryption is the process of encoding a message or information in such a way that only authorized parties can access it and those who are not authorised cannot.

-Mounting is a process by which the operating system makes files and directories on a storage device (here: SD card) available for users and applications to access via the device's file system.
+Mounting is a process by which the operating system makes files and directories on a storage device available for users and applications to access via the device file system.